Octachron/olivine/README.md

 Vulkan enum names are prefixed with the type name, olivine removes these prefixes.

-## Handle
+## Handles

-Handle are mapped to an abstract type
+Handle are mapped to an abstract type.

-## Bitset
+## Bitsets

 Bitset are mapped to a olivine built-in through the `Bitset.make` functor.
-This type distinguish supports standard set operations and distinguish between singleton and non-singleton values through a phantom type parameter
+These types support standard set operations and distinguish between singleton and non-singleton values through a phantom type parameter

 ## Unions

 Unions are mapped to a Ctype union type.
-A constructor is generated for each field of the union type
+A constructor is generated for each field of the union type.

 ## Records

 Records are mapped to a Ctype record type.
-Moreover getter functions and a labelled `make` functions are generated for the convenience sake.
+Moreover getter functions and a labelled `make` function are generated for convenience.
 Like for functions (see next section), olivine try to reconstruct higher level types from the types of record fields:

-   * Array types are reconstructed in many cases
+   * Array types are reconstructed in many cases.
-   * Option types are identified and the corresponding fields are mapped to optional argument
+   * Option types are identified and the corresponding fields are mapped to optional arguments.
-   * Substructure argument are passed directly and not by reference.
+   * Substructure arguments are passed directly and not by reference.
-   * The `sType`,`pNext` idiom used to extend records is mapped to a proper open sum types.
+   * The `sType`, `pNext` idiom used to extend records is mapped to a proper open sum types.

 An array function (`t list -> t Ctypes.CArray`) is also provided to ensure that the GC does not collect the values living on the C side too soon.

-## Function pointer
+## Function pointers

-Ctypes view are generated for each function pointer typedef
+Ctypes views are generated for each function pointer typedef.

-# Function binding
+# Function bindings

-Function binding are generated in three different modes: `raw`, `regular` or `native`.
+Function bindings are generated in three different modes: `raw`, `regular` or `native`.

 The raw mode maps directly to the C function.